 To the west, seepage from the TSF has created a groundwater mound in the Andamooka Limestone aquifer which has risen to a maximum height of approximately 30 m below the ground surface.
 The mound changed very little over extended periods, i.e. years, because of the low transmissivity in the limestone aquifer, limited hydrogeological interconnection to the Tent Hill aquifer and the limited number of man-made interconnections (exploration drill holes, ventilation shafts etc.).
 Abstraction from production bore LP2 since January 2000 has reduced the groundwater mound.
-Commissioning approval for TSF Cell 4 and Construction approval for TSF Cell 5 requires BHP Olympic Dam to ensure that groundwater levels do not rise above 80 mAHD (20 m below ground level).
-Note: The same groundwater level criteria will be adopted for TSF 6 post-commissioning.
+Commissioning approval for TSF Cell 4 and Construction approval for TSF Cell 5 requires BHP Billiton Olympic Dam to ensure that groundwater levels do not rise above 80 mAHD (20 m below ground level).
 A contingency plan nominates remedial action that can be undertaken if required in future (BHP Billiton 2011).